Music Director

 JohnPalmer

 John has been the conductor/music director of Orchestra Kingston since its inception in 2008.
-He is a founding member and conductor BrassWerks and played in the brass section of the Kingston Symphony and trombone in the Kingston Jazz Ensemble.
-His original compositions include works for Flute
+He was a founding member and conductor of BrassWerks and played trombone in the brass section of the Kingston Symphony and the Kingston Jazz Ensemble.
+His original compositions include works for Flute, Choir, Wind Ensemble, Orchestra, Brass Bands, Brass Ensembles, and solo instruments.

-John adjudicates at music festivals and has taught low brass, and theory/harmony at home, at St. Lawrence College, Kingston, and at the National Music Camp of Canada.
+John adjudicates at music festivals and has taught low brass and theory/harmony at home, at St. Lawrence College, Kingston, and at the National Music Camp of Canada.

 John is an Associate Composer of the Canadian Music Centre and has been commissioned by the CMC to write music for strings and by Making Music: Composing with Young Musicians to write for band and young choir.